 - (optional) How to implement language-specific pages

-- How to display different images per language
+- How to display different images, videos or galleries per language

 - Adding and configuring your language selectors